Kingboard/Kingboard/README.md

 # Kingboard
-Copyright (C) 2010,2011 by Peter Petermann
+Copyright 2010, 2011, Peter Petermann, the Kingboard team and EVSCO All rights reserved.
 All rights reserved.

 ## WARNING
-this is a total prototype, undocumented, mostly born one night, its not meant for anything productive, simply putting it up for educational purposes for a few friends
+this is a work in progress, it lacks alot of documentation and is currently not meant for productive use, consider it extremly unstable, and probably compatibility breaking

 ## LICENSE
 see LICENSE.md File

 ## REQUIREMENTS
-- PHP 5.2 (might run on earlier versions, untested)
+- PHP 5.3
 - APACHE + mod_rewrite (might work on other servers with own rewrite rulesets, untested) (Mistral can be used instead, but thats highly experimental!)
 - LINUX / MAC OS X (might run on windows, untested)
 - MongoDB: 1.8.1 or higher
 - King23: current github clone
 - Pheal: current github clone

 ## INSTALLATION